 From mid-May to mid-September, heading west will take you to Crantock Beach in around half an hour (including a short ferry hop over the clear waters of the River Gannel – available between 10am and 6pm).

-Away from the beach, North Cornwall has an abundance of dog-friendly activities for you and fido to enjoy together.
-Please see our North Cornwall Guide.
+Away from the beach, North Cornwall has an abundance of activities for you and fido to enjoy together.
+For inspiration see our dog-friendly Cornwall destination page.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.